 Data providers:17 Data providers are an agency or organization that is contributing data to the Cradle-to-Career System for the purposes of merging records with other entities' data.
 Data providers are represented on the data system's Governing Board.

 Cradle-to-Career System Governance

-The visual below clarifies the relationship information flow between the Governing Board, the Office of Cradle to Career Data, and various Advisory Boards and Taskforces.
+The visual below clarifies the information flow between the Governing Board, the Office, and various Advisory Boards and Taskforces.
 It also shows the proportion of seats reserved for public members.